eliminmax/eambfc/README.md

 * [ ] add `-j` flag to write errors in JSON-compatible format
   * currently JSON-compatible if there are no bad characters in file names
+* [ ] refactor code to reduce use of function-like macros

 #### Planned